Kenneth Rainin Foundation

 Innovation and Fresh Perspectives: Jennifer Rainin explicitly states the foundation seeks applicants "looking at the problem perhaps from a different angle or through a different lens" and those "thinking outside of the box and challenging norms."

-Transparency in Budgeting: The foundation emphasizes that "transparency is to your benefit, not your detriment."
-Include full project costs rather than underestimating expenses to appear more favorable.
+Transparency in Budgeting: The foundation emphasises that "transparency is to your benefit, not your detriment."
+Include full project costs rather than underestimating expenses to appear more favourable.
 The foundation values honesty over artificially low overhead.

 Scientific Merit (Health Grants): Innovator Awards are evaluated on three criteria: innovation, scientific merit, and investigator capability to execute the project.
 No preliminary data is required—the foundation values innovative ideas that could transform the field.

-Community Connection (Education Grants): Early Care Spaces strongly prioritizes organizations with deep connections to informal care providers, Family, Friend and Neighbor care, and organizations that reflect the communities they serve.
+Community Connection (Education Grants): Early Care Spaces strongly prioritises organisations with deep connections to informal care providers, Family, Friend and Neighbor care, and organisations that reflect the communities they serve.
 Special emphasis on serving Oakland's Flatlands.

 Artist Compensation (Arts Grants): Open Spaces Program requires at least one-third of grant funds be designated to artistic project teams and their direct expenses.
 The foundation values fairly compensating artists.